-The Program H manual includes approximately 70 activities to carry out group work with young men (ages 15 to 24) on gender, sexuality, reproductive health, fatherhood and caregiving, violence prevention, emotional health, drug use, and preventing and living with HIV and AIDS.
+The Program M manual includes more than 30 activities to carry out group work with young women (ages 15 to 24) on gender identity, relationships, sexuality, reproductive health, motherhood and caregiving, drugs, work and preventing and living with HIV and AIDS.

 This report presents a multi-country review and analysis of policies to engage men in achieving gender equality and reducing gender disparities in health and social welfare.
 The policy reviews conducted by partners in Brazil, Chile, India, Mexico, and South Africa, with brief summaries on Norway and Tanzania, form the basis for the report.

 Marcelo is a young man who, like most young people, has dreams, desires, and plans.
 His family, his friends, and the community in which he lives also have expectations for him.
 But Marcelo’s dreams and desires do not always match those expectations.
 What does Marcelo want?
 Both Marcelo and those around him seem to be…continue reading

 Boys play football.
 Girls play with dolls.
 Boys should be tough.
 Girls should be sweet and always look nice.
 Once upon a girls tells the story of a girl who begins to question the “do’s and “don’ts” of the world around her and how they influence the way she thinks and acts.
 Touching on children’s…continue reading